EdSouthern/Gemini-Training-Portfolio-Project-1/README-GeminiFitness.md

     - I used the tutorial from the love running project to help create my form element.

 - Media
-    - My background images were all from pexely.
+    - My background images were all from pexels.[https://www.pexels.com/]
-    - The images in gallery page are from unsplash.
+    - The images in gallery page are from unsplash. [https://unsplash.com/]